pranavthakare74/storerating/README.md

 The platform has a single login system with **three roles** — System Administrator, Normal User, and Store Owner — each with role-based access to different functionality.

-This is a rebuild of the original Spring Boot project using the technology stack required by the coding challenge.

 ## Tech Stack